About

 Our journey began on Hana-matsuri Festival in April 2001, celebrating the historical Buddha’s birth, when a small group gathered in Rev. G.R.
 Lewis’ apartment in Bristol, Connecticut, near ESPN.

 Inspired by his studies under Venerable Thich Tri Hoang—a 43rd-generation member of the Lieu Quan lineage in the Thièn Lâm Te (Linji Chan, i.e., Rinzai Zen) school—and after receiving lamp transmission and ordination as a dharma teacher in the Dharma Teacher Order in 2000, our founding teacher, Rev. G.R.
 Lewis, M.A.
-(Nguyện Trí), dedicated himself to the Buddhist teachings.
-His teachings draw from Theravada, Mahayana, Thièn (Vietnamese Zen), and Pure Land traditions, sharing these with a new generation to promote awakening and compassion.
+(Nguyện Trí / Wisdom Vow)), studies and training drew on Theravada, Mahayana, Thièn (Vietnamese Zen), and Pure Land traditions.

-He then continued his studies under prominent teachers in the Shin Buddhist and Vajrayana schools, including the late Rev. Taitetsu Unno, Ph.D., through his Lay Teacher’s Program at the Northampton Shin Sangha in Massachusetts.
-Galvanized by Rev. Unno, Rev. Lewis established the Buddhist Faith Fellowship in 2001 as Connecticut’s first independent group blending Zen and Shin traditions.
-Over decades, we refined this vision, forging a new path from self-effort to grace that truly reflects Mahayana’s non-duality—advaya.
+Seeking to deepen his education, he then continued his studies under prominent teachers in the Shin Buddhist and Vajrayana schools, including the late Rev. Taitetsu Unno, Ph.D., through his Lay Teacher’s Program at the Northampton Shin Sangha in Massachusetts.
+Galvanized by Rev. Unno vision, Rev. Lewis formally established the Buddhist Faith Fellowship in 2001 as Connecticut’s first independent group blending Zen and Shin traditions, with the aim to invite a new generation into the path of awakening and compassion..
+Over decades, he has refined this vision and teachings, forging a new path from self-effort to grace that truly reflects Mahayana’s non-duality—advaya.

 Since then, over the years, our fellowship grew into a vibrant Buddhist community, offering a variety of enriching programs, courses, workshops, and retreats.
 We expanded to include local chapters across the United States, providing resources and support to a diverse range of practitioners.
 While some initiatives, such as our environmental, philosophical, and family groups, were phased out, their legacy of community and spiritual growth continued to inspire our mission.